bahmutov/cypress-code-coverage/README.md

 This plugin will spy on the scripts requested by the application and will instrument all scripts with the URL matching the `**/calculator/**/*.js` pattern.

 **Note on caching:** the browser might cache the scripts.
 You would see 304 status response code.
-This should be ok, since the browser would cache _the instrumented_ source code returned after the first test run.
+To get around this, the intercept removes caching headers "if-none-match" and "if-modified-since" from the outgoing requests for the scripts.

 ### More information